great-expectations/great_expectations/docs/tutorials/customize_your_deployment.rst

 Customize your deployment
 =========================

-At this point, you have your first, working deployment of Great Expectations.
-You've also been introduced to the foundational concepts in the library: :ref:`Data Contexts`, :ref:`Datasources`, :ref:`Expectations`, :ref:`Profilers`, :ref:`Data Docs`, :ref:`Validation`, and :ref:`Checkpoints`.
+At this point, we assume you have your first working deployment of Great Expectations using a Data Context.

-Congratulations!
-You're off to a very good start.

 The next step is to customize your deployment by upgrading specific components of your deployment.
 Data Contexts make this modular, so that you can add or swap out one component at a time.
 Most of these changes are quick, incremental steps---so you can upgrade from a basic demo deployment to a full production deployment at your own pace and be confident that your Data Context will continue to work at every step along the way.